Louis T. Leonowens: Ngiao Rebellion

-Louis would meet Harold Lyle on 8 July 1896 and would help Lyle on November 1 reach Nan to set up a sub-consulate.
+Louis met Harold Lyle on 8 July 1896 and helped Lyle on November 1 to reach Nan to set up a sub-consulate.
 When Shan rebels took over Phrae in a coup on 25 July 1902, they intended to end Siamese control over the area and potentially all of Northern Siam.
 Louis was persuaded to donate 50 elephants to the Siamese.
 The first target of the Shans was Lampang where Louis was still living.
 The King of Lampang, Bunwatwongse Mani, sought protection from Louis in his home.
-Louis then began organizing the town's defences while Bunwatwongse organized 1000 soldiers.
+Louis then began organising the town's defences while Bunwatwongse organised 1000 soldiers.
 With R.C Thompson, Louis erected nine V-shaped teak barriers on major roads in time for reinforcements led by Captain Jensen from Chiang Mai to arrive.
 Along with the Europeans, important Siamese were housed together with the Europeans in the same houses.
 European wives were however evacuated to Chiang Mai on July 30.
 The Shans then attacked at dawn on 4 August.
 As the barricade along the riverside fell to the Shans, Louis and his men fired upon their positions from his compound.
 However, the residences of Lampang still feared another Shan attack and Jensen's men were low on ammunition meaning that Lampang could not resist another attack.
 As Jensen's role was the protection of Bunwatwongse, he and Louis led Bunwatwongse to Chiang Mai.
 However, Bunwatwongse's absence caused Lampang to descend into a state of anarchy.
 Together with Jensen, Bunwatwongse travelled back to Lampang while Louis continued on to Chiang Mai which he reached on 9 August.
 In Chiang Mai, he corresponded with the vice-consul Becket who dispatched Harold Lyle to restore order in Phrae.
 Though the rebellion ended by late August, an insurgency continued and multiple teak logs were stolen by Shan insurgents.